beartype/plum/docs/_build/html/_sources/readme.rst.txt

 Parametric Types
 ~~~~~~~~~~~~~~~~

-The parametric types ``TupleType`` and ``ListType`` can be used to
+The parametric types ``Tuple`` and ``List`` can be used to dispatch on
-dispatch on lists with particular types of elements.
+tuples and lists with particular types of elements.
 Importantly, the
 type system is *covariant*, as opposed to Julia's type system, which is
 *invariant*.